OrielOrielOriel/site-old/_posts/2021-09-13-year-of-the-dog-ctf-log.md

 ---
 layout: post
-title: CTF Log - Year of the Dog (THM)
+title: CTF Log - Year of the Dog {THM}
 description: A log of how I did the TryHackMe room Year of the Dog by Muirland Oracle
 summary: A log of the THM room "Year of the Dog"
 tags: ctf log